keboola/developers-docs/cli/structure/index.md

   }
 ```

-You can change them according to your wish and let the project directory be rebuilt using
+You can change them according to your wishes and let the project directory be rebuilt using the
 [fix-paths](/cli/commands/fix-paths) command.

 ## Next Steps